Live app

 Switch between wide and slim arms, then edit the base skin and overlay layer until the texture matches the style you want.

-Review the result with the live preview
+Mirror-check the result with the live preview

 Export the skin image or the project file